Fix text not pasting after dictation

 Can I recover text if paste fails?

 Yes.
-On Mac and Windows, open the Scratchpad with Option+S (Mac) or Win+Alt+S (Windows) and click Copy, or paste the last transcript with Ctrl+Cmd+V (Mac) or Alt+Shift+Z (Windows).
+On Mac and Windows, Flow auto-copies your transcript to the clipboard — press Cmd+V or Ctrl+V. You can also open the Scratchpad with Option+S (Mac) or Win+Alt+S (Windows), or paste the last transcript with Ctrl+Cmd+V (Mac) or Alt+Shift+Z (Windows).
 On Android, tap the copy button on the Flow Bubble.
 On iOS, transcripts from the Action Button are saved to Flow Notes.
-Your full transcript history is always available in the Hub.
+Your full transcript history lives in the Hub.

 What is the Scratchpad?